berehovskyi/apex-stream/README.md

 - ### Concatenation

-The simplest way to concat two streams is using static `concat` method, or instance `append`, `prepend` methods:
+The simplest way to concat two streams is by using the static `concat` method, or instance `append`, `prepend` methods:

 ```apex